NREL/edv_synthetic_smart_meter_data/README.md

 ## Installation

 Setting up an environment with Ruby connected to the OpenStudio is the same as the [instructions](https://github.com/NREL/openstudio-standards/blob/master/docs/DeveloperInformation.md) described for OpenStudio developers.
+Once 1) Ruby is installed, 2) EnergyPlus is installed, 3) OpenStudio is installed, and 4) OpenStudio is connected to Ruby (via `openstudio.rb`), `bundle install` should be executed to install all [gems](https://github.com/NREL/edv_synthetic_smart_meter_data/blob/develop/Gemfile) necessary for this workflow.
 Current working version leverages Ruby 2.5.8 and OpenStudio 3.1.0.

 ## Workflow Overview